Physocarpus opulifolius 'Monlo'Item #6393 USDA Hardiness Zone: 3 - 7

-The deep purple foliage of this versatile shrub makes it a standout in the garden.
-A great dense hedge or screen.
-Profuse creamy-white flowers in summer.
-Foliage can become green in high heat or partial shade.
+The stunning deep purple foliage of this versatile shrub makes it a standout in the garden.
+Plant en masse to create a richly colored, dense hedge or screen.
+Profuse creamy white flower clusters adorn the foliage in summer.
+Foliage can become green in high heat or partial shade; tolerates moderate drought in cooler summer regions.
 Deciduous.

 - History & LoreHistory:Physocarpus opulifolius 'Monlo' was discovered in June, 1986 in Ellerbek, Kchleswig-Holstein, near Hamburg, Germany by Kordes Gunter and Hans Schadendorf.
 Among a field of 120,000 other seedlings, this particular plant was noted for its remarkable red foliage in contrast to the large field planting of all typically green foliaged plants.
 The new plant was reproduced by cuttings at Kordes Jungpflanzen in Germany and subsequently at Monrovia Nursery in Azusa California.
 Monrovia introduced this cultivated variety as Diabolo® Ninebark (Physocarpus opulifolius 'Monlo') in 1999.
 The plant was assigned by the breeders to Monrovia Nursery, and U.S. Patent #11,211 was issued on February 8, 2000.Lore:The common name of Ninebark comes from the appearance of the bark which is peels away in layers.
 Native to North America.
 The inner bark was brewed into a pain reliever and remedy for many other maladies by Native American tribes within this plant's range.
 Roots were sometimes steam cooked and eaten and plants were used as charms to cause bad luck.